Certve/vroot/README.md

 ## Overview

-This shell script is designed to automate the installation of IvanSsl, a lightweight any operating system environment using Proot.
+This shell script is designed to automate the installation of Ivan Ssl / @ivansslo [CertVeis], a lightweight any operating system environment using Proot.

 ## Prerequisites